 Danger factor: 4

 The skulls and bones of 125 people lie within Las Calaveras cenote, and nobody knows why.
 The ancient Mayans believed this underworld linked us to the spirits, thus these water-filled caves became sites for rituals and sacrifices to appease the gods.
-Now, the hardest part of reaching this site is squeezing through the one metre square opening leading in, then contending with possible claustrophobia within the overhead environment.
+The hardest part of reaching this site is squeezing through the three-foot-square opening leading in, then contending with possible claustrophobia within the overhead environment.

 2. Black-water diving